dallonf/dallonf.com/src/data/jobs/2020-volusion.md

 logo: "./logos/volusion.svg"
 ---

--	Migrated the data model of a complex page, improving performance and testability, without neglecting older code
+- Drastically improved the performance and testability of a highly interactive page, using a gradual migration strategy.
--	Created a micro-frontend framework based on Web Components and React to embed maintainable UIs into legacy pages
+-	Created a micro-frontend framework based on Web Components and React for interoperability with legacy pages.
--	Built GitHub Actions to automate key steps of deployment process
+-	Automated deployment processes with GitHub Actions.

+Tools used: React, TypeScript, Vitest, Web Components, GitHub Actions